#1 Combine a Winery Holiday Open House with Shopping . . .

 Visit Virginia’s artisan havens to purchase one-of-a-kind keepsakes.

-Find fine art, pottery, baskets, sculpture and more at places like Heartwood: Southwest Virginia's Artisan Gateway in Abingdon, the Torpedo Factory in Alexandria, the Jacksonville Art Center in Floyd, and Sunspots Studios & Glassblowing in Staunton.
+Find fine art, pottery, baskets, sculpture and more at places like Southwest Virginia Cultural Center & Marketplace in Abingdon, the Torpedo Factory in Alexandria, the Jacksonville Art Center in Floyd, and Sunspots Studios & Glassblowing in Staunton.

 Feel like being an artist?
 Try your hand at paint-your-own pottery, beading, or stained glass.
 Check out All Fired Up in Richmond, You Made It! in Harrisonburg, Color Me Mine in Richmond and in Norfolk, or A Glass Expression Stained Glass Studio in Pound.
 You can also make your own mermaid at the Mermaid Factory in Norfolk and Virginia Beach.